mbasaglia/mini_apps/Readme.md

 Most steps require to have root access on a default configuration, if you are not logged in as `root`, you can try `sudo`.

+This guide will install the mini app in `/var/www/miniapps.example.com`, you might want to use a different directory.

 ### Installing Dependencies

 We need Apache to run the web server, docker-compose to run